kaisinishe/whisper-translation/README.md

-# Real time voice translation
+# Otty - Real time voice translation

 OpenAI's Whisper for transcript and ChatCompletion for translation.